 - Monitor gums and tongue to make sure that these are pink

 - Monitor the incision for signs of infection

 - Do not allow licking or scratching of the incision

 Depending on the type of tumor, chemotherapy or radiation therapy may be recommended in addition to surgery to prevent the spread or resurgence of malignant tissue.

-If surgery is not an option, chemotherapy may be used to slow the progression of disease.
-Although, there is little evidence to show that chemotherapy is very effective in most primary lung cancers, there are reports of some dogs doing well (see Snuggy’s story).
-Both vinblastine and/or carboplatin are generally used as the chemotherapy drug.
+If surgery is not an option, chemotherapy may be used to slow the progression of the disease.
+Although there is little evidence to show that chemotherapy is very effective in most primary lung cancers, there are reports of some dogs doing well (see Snuggy’s story).
+Both vinblastine and/or carboplatin are generally used as chemotherapy drugs.
 Radiation therapy is sometimes used for the treatment of lung cancer in dogs depending upon the proximity of the lung tumor to the heart.

 Metastatic lung cancer can be treated with radiation or chemotherapy.
 Surgical intervention is not usually recommended but may be possible depending on certain clinical criteria.
 If there are three or fewer lung nodules affected, surgery can be done to remove these in order to increase the lifespan of your dog.
 This is most commonly done with osteosarcoma metastatic disease

 Survival times following conventional standard treatments range from two months to two years, depending primarily on whether cancer has spread to lymph nodes or elsewhere in the body before surgery.